Save on Tax this year with this Super Strategy!

 MAXIMISE DEDUCTIBLE SUPER CONTRIBUTIONS

-The concessional superannuation cap for next financial year is $27,500 for people of all ages up to the age of 66, but until 30/06/2021 it’s still $25,000 for this financial year.
+The concessional superannuation cap for this financial year is $27,500 for people of all.
+From 1 July 2021, the general concessional contributions cap is $27,500 for all individuals regardless of age.
 Do not go over this limit or you will pay more tax next year!
-The non-concessional contributions cap for 2021 is still $100,000 for people up to the age of 66.
+The non-concessional contributions cap for 2022 is still $110,000 for people up to the age of 67.
 Individuals with a total superannuation balance of more than $1.7 million are not eligible to make non-concessional contributions.
-If you’re not sure, you should seek or call a specialist with a discussion with your financial planner or Super Fund support team.
+If you’re not sure, you should seek or call a specialist for a discussion with your financial planner or Super Fund support team.

 Note that employer super guarantee contributions are included in these caps.
 Where a concessional contribution is made that exceeds these limits, the excess is included in your assessable income and taxed at your marginal rate, plus an excess concessional contributions charge.
 Still not sure, that is ok as we understand it can get confusing and recommend you seek a professional for guidance, feel free to book online now.

-For the contribution to be counted towards the employee’s 2021 contribution cap, it must be received by the fund by 30 June 2021.
-This means even if you’re not in business, you can access this saving and get a bigger refund for your effort.
+For the contribution to be counted towards the employee’s 2022 contribution cap, it must be received by the fund by 30 June 2022.
+This means even if you’re not in business, you can access these savings and get a bigger refund for your effort.

 What Are The New Carry-Forward Unused Concessional Caps?